techqueria/website/content/about/brand.md

 ## Logos

-Our logos use [Source San Pro](https://fonts.google.com/specimen/Source+Sans+Pro) and [Rubik](https://fonts.google.com/specimen/Rubik) with a plan in progress to use Rubik for all our logos in the future.

-You can view all our design assets using [this Figma link](https://www.figma.com/file/I33DuKmkVHxSKdkFCE7LqlHu/Techqueria) but you can download any of these images below by clicking on them.
+You can view all our design assets using [this Figma link](https://www.figma.com/file/I33DuKmkVHxSKdkFCE7LqlHu/Techqueria) and you can download any of these images below by clicking on them.

 ### Transparent